 Demand is data from a customer that is used by the customer to communicate when, what, and how many of something they want you to deliver.
 Demand must have these properties:

-Using this definition, a release on a purchasing contract is demand but a line on a purchasing contract is not demand because it does not have a due date.
+Using this definition, a release on a purchasing contract is demand but a line on that same purchasing contract is not demand because it does not have a due date.
+Some purchasing contracts may have lines without releases; in that case the line is demand because it has a due date.
+The location of the due date determines which record is demand.

 Firm Demand is demand that